 Full Mouth Reconstruction Using Dental Implants

-By far, this is the most popular way that our patients restore all of their teeth.
-This is mainly since dental implants have the longest lifespan, best durability, and the ability to stop bone resorption from occurring over time.
+This is the most popular way that our patients restore all of their teeth.
+This is mainly because dental implants have the most extended lifespan and best durability and can stop bone resorption from occurring over time.

-The way that dental plans are done is a lot more different than if you only needed to have a few teeth replaced.
-Instead of just using one dental implant per missing tooth, your dentist can place just four dental implants to the upper or lower arches of crowns.
+The way dental plans are done is a lot more different than if you only needed to have a few teeth replaced.
+For example, instead of just using one dental implant per missing tooth, your dentist can place just four dental implants to the upper or lower arches of crowns.

 How much is a full mouth of dental implants?
-As we have mentioned, each patient is different when it comes to their treatment plan.
-If you need both the top and bottom of your mouth to have a complete set of dental implants this could come at the cost of anywhere from $7,000 to $68,000 in Houston with the average cost sitting at $25,000.
+As we have mentioned, each patient is different regarding their treatment plan.
+However, if you need both the top and bottom of your mouth to have a complete set of dental implants, this could come at anywhere from $7,000 to $68,000 in Houston, with the average cost at $25,000.

-If you just need either the top or the bottom of your mouth restored with dental implants in Houston, the price is lower as it sits at $3,500 to $30,000.
-The average price of one set of dental implants (just the top or just the bottom) is just shy of $17,000.
+If you need the top or the bottom of your mouth restored with dental implants in Houston, the price is lower as it sits at $3,500 to $30,000.
+The average price of one set of dental implants (just the top or just the bottom) is $17,000.

-Now there is one more option that you can consider if you’re trying to save as much money as you can on full mouth reconstruction.
-It’s a type of porcelain implants called All on 4 dental implants and the overall cost is only $25,000 to $35,000.
+There is one more option you can consider if you’re trying to save as much money as you can on full mouth reconstruction.
+It’s a type of porcelain implants called All on 4 dental implants, and the overall cost is only $25,000 to $35,000.
 Or you could even embrace same-day dental implants in Houston, but that still costs at least $30,000.

 Full Mouth Reconstruction Using Dentures

-For the budget-conscious patient, this is the most common way to embrace having your entire mouth reconstructed with teeth that you can use.
-There are some drawbacks such as being removable and coming out at the worst time, but that is to be expected when you take on the affordable approach.
+This is the most common way for the budget-conscious patient to embrace having your entire mouth reconstructed with teeth that you can use.
+Of course, there are some drawbacks, such as being removable and coming out at the worst time, but that is to be expected when you take on the affordable approach.

-In most cases, our patients have been able to overcome these drawbacks because they’re still able to embrace improved functionality and a better-looking smile.
-If only top dentures are needed, the chance of falling out is minimized thanks to the suction that they have to the upper part of your mouth.
+In most cases, our patients have overcome these drawbacks because they’re still able to embrace improved functionality and a better-looking smile.
+In addition, if only top dentures are needed, the chance of falling out is minimized thanks to the suction that they have to the upper part of your mouth.

-The cost for a full mouth reconstruction using traditional dentures on average is $1,800.
-Keep in mind that the price does vary upon the type of dentures that you have chosen to go with.
-The lowest cost for a full set of dentures sits between $600 and $1,000 while the cost of premium dentures can be between $4,000 and $8,000.
+The cost of a full mouth reconstruction using traditional dentures is $1,800.
+However, keep in mind that the price varies on the type of dentures you have chosen to go with.
+The lowest cost for a complete set of dentures sits between $600 and $1,000, while the cost of premium dentures can be between $4,000 and $8,000.

 See Also: Cost of Dentures